Hovedbund der er fyldt med skæl

 Who can get dandruff?

-Anyone can get dandruff in the hair and scalp, but it affects men more often than women.
-Dandruff can occur as a result of many different reasons.
-If you suspect it is a skin disease or a bacterial infection of the scalp.
+Anyone can get dandruff in hair and scalp, but it affects men more often than women.
+Dandruff can occur due to many different reasons.
+If you suspect it is a skin disease or a bacterial infection in the scalp.
 If you experience dandruff, you should contact a doctor for a diagnosis and advice on treatment.
+Addressing the problem early can help prevent the condition from worsening or developing into seborrheic dermatitis.

-Do you have dandruff or a dry scalp?
+Do you have dandruff in hair or a dry scalp?

 Skæl kan vise sig i mange forskellige størrelser